 - Price – get ready to pony up to live here!

 Central Park (“Stapleton”)

 Central Park, formerly known as Stapleton, is one of the more “suburban” neighborhoods in town.
-It’s not my thing, but my friends who live there have a very different opinion.
-They love the large houses, suburban style living, and the plentiful outdoor space.
+It’s not my thing, but my friends who live there have very different opinions.
+They love the large houses, suburban style living, and plentiful outdoor space.
 There’s also a decent smattering of shopping, restaurants, etc. Plus, you’re not that far from the exquisite Stanley Marketplace.